vmartin50/GRC-Project/README.md

 # NIST 800-171 Automated Compliance Scanner

-An automated compliance scanning tool designed to audit Windows systems against **NIST 800-171** security controls.
+An automated compliance scanning tool designed to audit systems against **NIST 800-171** security controls.
 This project uses a Python-based engine to execute system checks and a Streamlit dashboard to visualize the compliance status in real-time.

 The scanner supports **Windows, macOS, and Linux**, automatically runs security checks for each NIST control, and generates **CSV and JSON reports** summarizing compliance status.